 Brush must be bundled and tied.
 Tree limbs should be no longer than four feet and no more than four inches in diameter.
 Yard waste (leaves, plant material, twigs) must be in biodegradable bags.
 These items are mulched and the mulch is available, at no cost, to residents who pick it up in their own vehicle.However, fresh mulch should be “seasoned” for about a year before added to landscape beds.
 The acidity of fresh mulch may damage plants.

 There are also commercial options available for yard waste.
-MRLM Inc., 440-357-6756, will accept yard waste, at no charge, on the second Saturday of every month from April-October.
-Depending on weather conditions, MRLM may accept year waste in November (please contact MRLM to verify).
+MRLM Inc., 440-357-6756, will accept yard waste, at no charge, on the second Saturday of every month April - October (April 8, May 13, June 10, July 8, August 12, September 9, October 14).
+Depending on weather conditions, MRLM may accept yard waste in November (please contact MRLM to verify).
 MRLM may accept yard waste at other times FOR A FEE (please call them for details).
 Their facility is part of the JTO complex located at 6011 Heisley Road in Mentor.
 Nells Enterprises, 440-567-0146, will pick up yard waste, in addition to other items, FOR A FEE.
 Contact Nells Enterprises for more information.

 Once a year, in the fall, the Township contracts with an outside hauler to pick up leaves from residents.
 The week will be announced each fall on the Service Department’s webpage.
 The following guidelines must be strictly followed: